-Create an epidemic curve plot or used date binning of observations
+Create an epidemic curve plot or bin/count observations by date periods

 Source:R/geom_epicurve.R